Evotec (ETR:EVT) Given a €39.00 Price Target by Royal Bank of Canada Analysts

-Evotec (ETR:EVT) has been assigned a €39.00 ($45.88) price objective by investment analysts at Royal Bank of Canada in a note issued to investors on Tuesday, Borsen Zeitung reports.
-The firm presently has a “buy” rating on the stock.
-Royal Bank of Canada’s price target points to a potential upside of 18.18% from the stock’s current price.
+Evotec (ETR:EVT) has been assigned a €39.00 ($45.88) price objective by investment analysts at Royal Bank of Canada in a research note issued on Wednesday, Borsen Zeitung reports.
+The firm currently has a “buy” rating on the stock.
+Royal Bank of Canada’s price objective points to a potential upside of 12.98% from the stock’s previous close.

-A number of other research firms have also weighed in on EVT.
-Baader Bank set a €33.00 ($38.82) price objective on shares of Evotec and gave the company a “buy” rating in a research report on Thursday, March 25th.
-Deutsche Bank Aktiengesellschaft set a €33.00 ($38.82) target price on shares of Evotec and gave the stock a “neutral” rating in a research report on Thursday, April 22nd.
-Finally, Warburg Research set a €40.00 ($47.06) target price on shares of Evotec and gave the stock a “buy” rating in a research report on Friday, May 7th.
+Other research analysts also recently issued reports about the stock.
+Warburg Research set a €40.00 ($47.06) price objective on shares of Evotec and gave the stock a “buy” rating in a report on Friday, May 7th.
+Deutsche Bank Aktiengesellschaft set a €33.00 ($38.82) price objective on shares of Evotec and gave the company a “neutral” rating in a research report on Wednesday, May 12th.
+Finally, Baader Bank set a €33.00 ($38.82) price objective on shares of Evotec and gave the company a “buy” rating in a research report on Tuesday, May 11th.

 About Evotec